 Writers generally hold bachelor's degrees and produce content for magazines, journals, books, online publications, television and film.
 Many writers specialize in specific areas or genres, such as non-fiction articles in a niche subject or science fiction.
 According to the BLS, most writers work on a freelance basis, and many of the jobs are concentrated in New York City, Los Angeles, Chicago and other large metropolitan markets.
-The BLS predicted this occupation to grow at a below-average pace of three percent from 2012-2022.
-In May 2013, writers earned a median salary of $57,750.
+The BLS predicted this occupation to grow at a below-average pace of two percent from 2014-2024.
+In May 2015, writers earned a median salary of $60,250.

 Editors typically begin their careers as writers.
 They often work long hours under tight deadlines to prepare written material for publication.
 Book publishers, newspapers and magazines employ editorial personnel to solicit and review submissions as well as proofread work to be published.
 Other editorial duties might include choosing titles for books and articles, writing new material and determining the editorial tone of a publication.
-Editor employment was anticipated to see almost no growth from 2012-2022, according to the BLS, and the median salary of editors was $54,150 in May 2012.
+Editor employment was anticipated to see a 5% decline from 2014-2024, according to the BLS, and the median salary of editors was $56,010 in May 2015.